gopangea/BrakePedal/README.md

         PerSecond = 50 // Only allow 50 requests per second per IP
     };

-Create a delegating handler using the policy above and add it to the request pipeline:
+Create a middleware or filter using the policy above and add it to the request pipeline:

-    public static class WebApiConfig
+    public class Startup
     {
-        public static void Register(HttpConfiguration config)
+        public void Configure(IApplicationBuilder app, IWebHostEnvironment env)
         {
             // Other code truncated

-            var throttleHandler = new HttpThrottleHandler(apiRequestPolicy);
-            config.MessageHandlers.Add(throttleHandler);
+            app.UseMiddleware<ThrottleMiddleware>();

             // Other code truncated
         }